cc59chong/Google-Business-Intelligence-Professional-Certificate/README.md

 Continue the project of Course 1, design the pipelines and ETL system, optimize and generate the target table
 ## Course 3 Decisions, Decisions: Dashboards and Reports [materials](https://github.com/cc59chong/Google-Business-Intelligence-Professional-Certificate/tree/main/Course%203-Decisions%2C%20Decisions%20Dashboards%20and%20Reports)
 #### Week 1 Business intelligence visualizations
 Learn about BI dashboards and how they differ from other data analytics dashboards.
-Learn how to design and create dynamic visualizations that answer business questions.
+Learn how to design and create dynamic visualizations that answer business questions.<br><br>
 **Keywords**
 > 1. Types of dashboards: strategic, operational, analytic
 > 2.	`Activity`： Design a data visualization mockup
 > 3.	`Visualization tool`s: Looker Studio, Tableau, Microsoft Power BI, MicroStrategy
 > 4. Tableau tour以及相关学习资料
 #### Visualize results
 Practice creating charts and visualizations with Tableau.
-Learn the factors that affect processing speed and how to set permissions.
+Learn the factors that affect processing speed and how to set permissions.<br><br>
 **Keywords**
 > 1.	`Case study`: Allegis Group - Visualizing key data to understand and advance employee performance
 > 2. Design resource guide, and chart guide (how to choose a data visualization)